 The best way to contact me is via e-mail.
-But, be aware that I will only read and respond to emails written in proper English, with correct grammar, spelling, and etiquette.
-Do not send me any e-mails addressed to "hey" written in text-speak like you're talking to your BFF about meeting up at Barnaby's tonight...
+But, be aware that I will only read and respond to e-mails written in proper English, with correct grammar, spelling, and etiquette.
+Do not send me any e-mails addressed to "hey" written in text-speak like you're talking to your roommate about meeting up at Barnaby's tonight...
 Now, don't get me wrong, I might meet up for happy hour, but I won't answer any questions about class or homework!

-Class Meeting: MWF 2-3 pm or 3-4 pm am, R 2-3 pm or 3-4 pm (Recitation)
+Class Meeting: MWF 11-11:50 am, R 2-3 pm (Recitation)